adon-cloudcannon/landing-page-test/src/collections/posts/what-is-a-git-based-cms-and-why-you-should-use-one-revolutionizing-content-management-systems.md

 While other headless CMSs, like an API-driven CMS, often focus on versioning entire pages, Git-based CMSs enable more granular version control at the object level.
 This means that you can track changes to individual elements on your page, such as paragraphs, images, components, or widgets.
 This reduces the risk of content conflicts, making it easier for your team to collaborate without stepping on each others toes.

-What’s more, with a Git-based CMS you will be able to maintain multiple versions of the same content, thanks to Git’s multi object versioning capabilities.
+What’s more, with a Git-based CMS you will be able to maintain multiple versions of the same content, thanks to Git’s multi-object versioning capabilities.
 This means that content teams can set up multiple versions of the same content in your Git-based CMS, whether to experiment with different content variations, preview changes in staging environments, or seamlessly roll back to previous versions if necessary.

-Our content team frequently takes advantage of multi object versioning in CloudCannon’s Git-based CMS by setting up test sites, called ‘branches’.
+Our content team frequently takes advantage of multi-object versioning in CloudCannon’s Git-based CMS by setting up test sites called ‘branches’.
 These 'branch' versions allow time-consuming changes to be made without blocking the main website’s staging environment from publishing small changes.
-When ready, the branch’s content is simply sent, known as a ‘merge’, to the main website with the click of a button, see it in action below!
+When ready, the branch’s content is simply sent, known as a 'merge', to the main website with the click of a button, see it in action below!
 You can find out more about our marketing team’s <a target="_blank" rel="noopener" href="https://cloudcannon.com/blog/cloudcannon-com-is-now-built-with-eleventy/">publishing workflow here</a>.

 {% bookshop 'markdown/youtube' title: "Merging a branch" id: "pVchs73_S9E" extend: false border: false %}